elihoole/elihoole.github.io/_posts/2013-05-15-dr-brains-story.md

 Thiruppathy cussed the Department for obvious reasons.
 The men of the department were so incompetent in their field that they could not even remember what clues looked like, let alone where to look for them.
 As a result, the entire criminal industry was doing rather badly.
 Crime rates were rapidly diminishing in the city.

 The prime motivation for committing a crime – as with doing anything, bar the daily routine activities of eating, sleeping and drinking, in Nallur – was, is, and always will be, the 'fame' factor.
 Unless you get arrested, there was no way you can get yourself on the front page of The Press Daily, however heinous your crime may be.
-In the last thirty years that had happened only once.
+In the last thirty years that had happened only once[^2].

-Thiruppathy was an ATM machine alright; only an ATM machine with a gun and the capacity to hunt down people who did not return the money with the agreed-upon(3) interest.
+Thiruppathy was an ATM machine alright; only an ATM machine with a gun and the capacity to hunt down people who did not return the money with the agreed-upon[^3] interest.
 Thiruppathy had his own way of dealing with those who did not return his money.

-With the doctor, apart from visiting the old man for weekly reminders(4), Thiruppathy had been very lenient.
+With the doctor, apart from visiting the old man for weekly reminders[^4], Thiruppathy had been very lenient.

 After three long years of being very lenient, Thiruppathy felt the need to be extremely lenient.